ruskin23/meddoc-query-engine/README.md

 # MedDoc Query Engine

 This project is a semantic search engine designed to query a library of medical PDF documents.
-It uses a sophisticated Retrieval-Augmented Generation (RAG) pipeline to understand user queries and retrieve relevant text excerpts from the documents.
+It uses a Retrieval-Augmented Generation (RAG) pipeline to understand user queries and retrieve relevant text excerpts and corresponding pages from the documents.

 ## 1. Overview

 The core purpose of this application is to provide an accurate, semantic search experience for complex medical documents.
-Instead of relying on simple keyword matching, it leverages Large Language Models (LLMs) to understand the context and intent behind a user's query, ensuring that the returned results are highly relevant.
+Instead of relying on simple keyword matching, it leverages OpenAI GPT Models to understand the context and intent behind a user's query, ensuring that the returned results are highly relevant.

 The system returns:
 1. Text excerpts that semantically match the search query.